sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-23-investment_notes_financial_analysis_cashflow.md

 * What are the major sources and uses of cash flow?
 * Is operating cash flow positive and sufficient to cover capital expenditures?

-### Pointers from Operating Cash flow

-Some key questions to ask are :

-* What are the major determinants of operating cash flow?
-* Is operating cash flow higher or lower than net income?
-Why?
-* How consistent are operating cash flows?

-### Pointers from Investing Cash flow

-This sections tell us how much cash is being :

-* Invested for the future in property, plant, and equipment
-* Used to acquire entire companies
-* Put aside in liquid investment, such as stocks and bonds.

-### Pointers from Financing cash flow

-* Understand whether the company is raising capital or repaying capital and what the nature of its capital sources are.
-* If company is borrowing each year, you should consider when repayment may be required.

 ## Free Cash Flow